xDaryamo/puccini/tosca/QUIRKS.md

 * **substitution_mappings.requirements.permissive**: Normally the `requirements` under
   `substitution_mappings` must be mapped to an assigned requirement in a node template.
 This quirk allows unassigned requirements to be mapped.

+* **annotations.ignore**: Ignores the "annotation_types" keyword in service templates and the "annotations" keyword in parameter definitions.